-Hartgen Archeological Associates, Inc. (Hartgen) has been retained to create a supplemental Cultural Resources Management Plan (CRMP) for the proposed Champlain Hudson Power Express (Project) located over multiple counties through New York.
-The current phase of work focuses on the overland portion along CP Rail in Washington County, between the Village of Whitehall and the Town of Fort Ann.
+Hartgen Archeological Associates, Inc. (Hartgen) has been retained to provide a Supplemental Cultural Resources Management Plan (CRMP) to the CRMP developed by TRC (TRC 2021)(Appendix 1) for the proposed Champlain Hudson Power Express (Project) located over multiple counties through New York.
+This Supplemental CRMP addresses the overland portion of route from the Town of Fort Ann to the Town of Kingsbury, and 1,500 feet into the Town of Fort Edward, Washington County.
+Based on stationing, this package totals 80,181 linear feet, or 15.2 miles.

-The Project has received approvals by the U.S. Department of Energy (DOE) and the U.S. Army Corps of Engineers, with consultation from the NYSHPO.
-The goal of the CRMP is to provide a framework for managing potential impacts to all relevant historical properties and archeological sites (determined to be eligible for or listed in the National Register of Historic Places) known to exist, or which may be discovered.
-This management plan will also create a comprehensive framework for identifying and undertaking any additional archeological work that may be required prior to and during the construction of the Project.
+The Project has received approvals by the U.S. Department of Energy (DOE), and the U.S. Army Corps of Engineers, with consultation from the New York State Historic Preservation Office (NYSHPO).
+The goal of the Supplemental CRMP is to provide a framework for managing potential impacts to known, relevant historical properties and archeological sites (determined to be eligible for or listed in the National Register of Historic Places).
+Sites discovered during construction activities will also be managed in the Supplemental CRMP's framework.
+In addition, this management plan will create a comprehensive framework for identifying and undertaking additional archeological work that may be required prior to and during the construction of the Project.

-TRC Companies, Inc. (TRC) created a draft comprehensive CRMP in 2015, finalized in 2021 to include three additional reports.
-This management plan is referred to throughout the current document (Appendix 1)(TRC 2021), with this document serving to fully incorporate all the relevant information for Phase I of construction into one succinct document.
+TRC Companies, Inc. (TRC) created a draft comprehensive Cultural Resources Management Plan in 2015, finalized in 2021 to include three additional reports.
+This management plan is referred to throughout the current document (Appendix 1), with this document serving to fully incorporate the relevant information for Phase I of construction into one succinct document The Cultural Resources Management Plan provided detailed procedures for unanticipated discoveries, monitoring during construction-related ground disturbance, and monitoring during post-construction operations; all stipulations of the CRMP (2021) remain applicable.
 In the event of a conflict between this document and that provided in Appendix 1, the CRMP (2021) will prevail.

-This plan was enacted to comply with Section 106 of the National Historical Preservation Act and will be reviewed by the New York State Office of Parks, Recreation and Historic Preservation (OPRHP), as well as the aforementioned federal agencies.
+This Supplemental CRMP has been developed in response to Programmatic Agreement Stipulation IV(B) and Stipulation II(C)(8 - 11 and 19) and to assist Project compliance with Section 106 of the National Historical Preservation Act.
+The supplemental plan will be reviewed by the New York State Office of Parks, Recreation and Historic Preservation (OPRHP) as well as the aforementioned federal agencies.
 This plan was established according to the New York Archaeological Council's Standards for Cultural Resource Investigations and the Curation of Archaeological Collections (1994), which are endorsed by OPRHP.